Red-tagging in the Philippines: Teachers and students

-According to the Alliance of Concerned Teachers (ACT), there have been 37 incidents of red-tagging and terrorist-tagging of teachers from 2018 to January 2023.
+According to the Alliance of Concerned Teachers (ACT), there were 37 incidents of red-tagging and terrorist-tagging of teachers from 2018 to January 2023.
 In April 2023, ACT filed a complaint before the International Labour Organization against Vice President Sara Duterte and the NTF-ELCAC for allegedly red-tagging teachers.
 The Philippine Commission on Human Rights advised Sara Duterte and other government officials to refrain from red-tagging teachers, students, and activists.
-The commission also launched an investigation into allegations of red-tagging of teachers committed by the Philippine National Police and National Intelligence Coordinating Agency.
+The commission also launched an investigation into allegations of red-tagging of teachers committed by the Philippine National Police and the National Intelligence Coordinating Agency.

-In October 2018, Commission on Human Rights stated that the AFP "endangers students" through its "blanket act of red-tagging" when the AFP released an unverified list of schools it alleged were part of the supposed "Red October" plot to oust President Duterte.
+In October 2018, the Commission on Human Rights stated that the AFP "endangers students" through its "blanket act of red-tagging" when the AFP released an unverified list of schools it alleged were part of the supposed "Red October" plot to oust President Duterte.

+The red-tagging, surveillance, and harassment of students and faculty, as well as state-sponsored historical distortion, are viewed as threats to academic freedom in the Philippines.

 Writers and authors

 On August 11, 2020, private Filipino citizen Jefferson Lodia Badong accused novelist and Duterte-critic Lualhati Bautista of being a member of the New People's Army (NPA), an allegation that endangered Bautista's personal safety.
 Bautista posted a screenshot of the comment on her Facebook wall.
 The post trended and commenters admonished Badong for harassing Bautista and red-tagging, an act that endangers its target and is used to curtail free speech.
 Badong wrote a public apology and made his account private.
 Badong later deleted the apology minutes after posting it.
 In another post, Bautista threatened to sue Badong for cyberlibel along with a screenshot of his profile.
 Bautista later said that she will not be proceeding with the case as Badong has sent her a private apology, which Bautista posted.
 In the aftermath, Badong deactivated his account after he was continually shamed by supporters and friends of Bautista.